zeta1999/korali/README.md

 # Korali

-High-performance framework for uncertainty quantification of large-scale models.
+High-performance framework for uncertainty quantification and optimization.

 ## Description